blabla1337/skf-flask/skf/markdown/knowledge_base/209-knowledge_base--Disable_autocomplete_for_all_the_input_fields_in_forms--.md

 ## Solution:

-The browser should explicitly be told for al the input fields that the autocomplete function should be turned of.
-The "autocomplete=off" HTML attribute should be added to al the input and hidden input fields in the form you want to disable the autocomplete of.
+The browser should explicitly be told for all the input fields that the autocomplete function should be turned off.
+The "autocomplete=off" HTML attribute should be added to all the input and hidden input fields in the form you want to disable the autocomplete of.